-As the actual focus is on clay-rich low-permeable sedimentary formations as potential host rocks for deep geological repositories, it is essential to keep gas production as a result of decomposition and corrosion processes in the radioactive waste repositories at a sufficiently low level.
+As the low permeable sedimentary formation Opalinus clay is the actual choice as host rock for deep geological repositories, it is essential to keep gas production as a result of decomposition and corrosion processes in the radioactive waste repositories at a sufficiently low level.
 High gas production rates and associated pressure build-up could possibly lead to rock damage, and consequently, the generation of pathways for radionuclides.
-As a result of a regulatory research project, some technical options were identified and assessed to minimise the gas production from organic and metallic radioactive waste, respectively.
+As a result of a regulatory research project, some technical options were identified and assessed to minimise gas production from organic and metallic radioactive waste, respectively.